Thailand Travel Guide

 - Here is a list of 5 favorite local Thai dishes to try.

-And don’t be afraid to eat street food.
-When traveling, I’m extremely cautious with food, but street cooking is a way of life in Thailand and they know what they’re doing.
+Don’t be afraid to eat street food in Thailand.
+Street cooking is a way of life in Thailand and they know what they’re doing.
 Definitely take a Thai cooking class during your stay in either Bangkok or Chiang Mai.
 Going on a food tour in each city will also acclimate you to the food of the area and give you a good idea what to eat during the rest of your stay.

 What to drink